RaffaeleGalliera/federated_learning_with_fed_prox/README.md

 - `app/`: This directory contains the main application code.
   - `main.py`: This is the main application file.
 It contains the Flask server and the routes for the application.
-  - `tests/`: This directory contains the test files for the application.
-    - `test.py`: This is the main test file.
-It contains various tests for the application.
+  - `example.py`: This file contains an example of a federated learning process.
   - `utils/`: This directory contains utility files for the application.
 - `compose.yaml`: This is the Docker Compose file for the application.
 It defines the services that make up the application.